cleesmith/picamera_motion_socket_flask/README.markdown

 ... use web browser to view images: http://localhost:5000/
 ```

+## Observations
+* the setup is senstive enough to detect cat movements, but it's not too sensitive
+* at night, there needs to be ample lighting

 ## Future enhancements
 * perform image sends from the pi asynchronously